LiteLDev/LeviAntiCheat/anti_x_ray.md

 Especially on the client side, `engine-mode: 1` is much less computationally intensive, while `engine-mode: 2` may better prevent Xray.
 With `engine-mode: 1`, only ores that are entirely covered by solid blocks will be hidden.
 Ores exposed to air in caves or water from a lake will not be hidden.
-With `engine-mode: 2`, fake ores obstruct the view of real blocks.
-If `air` is added to `hidden-blocks`, `engine-mode: 2` will effectively hide all ores, even those exposed to air. `engine-mode: 3` can reduce network load when joining by a factor of ~2 and helps with chunk packet compression.
+With `engine-mode: 2`, fake ores obstruct the view of real blocks. `engine-mode: 3` can reduce network load when joining by a factor of ~2 and helps with chunk packet compression.

 > # Anti-Xray Bypasses
 >